 No it's not, said another poster who did not give his or her name.

 “The company is not at fault if the person signing up does not understand what they are signing up for.
 Not only that, the site sends you reminder to go check your selections for that month.
-If they just bother to go to the website once a month and refuse to buy any of their selections there are absolutely no charges,” the JustFab.com (an Accredited Partner) defender wrote, a point echoed by JustFabulous CEO Adam Goldenberg.
+If they just bother to go to the website once a month and refuse to buy any of their selections there are absolutely no charges,” the JustFab.com (an Authorized Partner) defender wrote, a point echoed by JustFabulous CEO Adam Goldenberg.

 “At JustFabulous we pride ourselves in not only the level of our products but also in the quality and transparency of our service.
 Customers can receive for free a custom, hand-picked boutique; once they become a paying customer, as part of their membership agreement, customers can easily skip a month of purchasing for no charge and avoid buying a product credit.
 Any ongoing charge if the consumer doesn’t skip is considered a credit towards one of our items,” Goldenberg told ConsumerAffairs.com.

 “This particular issue does not come up often at all, but if it is addressed on a forum like Consumer Affairs or through our own Facebook page, our customers are the first to jump in with a response to clarify to fellow customers.
-We will continue to educate new and existing customers about how JustFab.com (an Accredited Partner) works through our website, newsletters and social media platform so everyone can enjoy JustFabulous.”
+We will continue to educate new and existing customers about how JustFab.com (an Authorized Partner) works through our website, newsletters and social media platform so everyone can enjoy JustFabulous.”

 The site's FAQ is actually pretty clear about how the service works: